Space Is Slow Motion

 - Averted by Gundam.
 Many of the series characters are born and raised in Space Colonies and are very comfortable in zero-gravity, and will jump and bounce off of walls/ceilings/floors with practiced ease to move around.
 And of course, the zero-g space battles are generally fought at very high speeds.
 The only time slow-motion is going on is during docking operations, where precision is of the utmost concern.

-- This trope gets its origins in popular media from 2001: A Space Odyssey.
+- This trope gets its origins in popular media from Two Thousand One A Space Odyssey.
 Sure, everything was beautiful, but everything also moved at a crawl.

 - Averted and subverted actually.
 The workpods Frank and Dave use move very slowly, but you don't want to hurry when slinging a multi-ton pod around delicate exterior equipment.
 But when Frank is murdered by HAL he flails around wildly as he suffocates, and Dave bounces all over the airlock when he makes his famous Spacewalk Sans Helmet.